 The Company will pay the expenses associated with this proxy statement and solicitation.
-The Company has engaged Broadridge Financial Services, Inc., an independent proxy solicitation firm, to assist in the distribution of the proxy materials and tabulation of proxies.
-The cost of such services is estimated to be approximately \$[•], which will be paid by the Company.
+The Company has engaged Broadridge Financial Services, Inc., an independent proxy solicitation firm, to assist in the solicitation of proxies for an estimated fee of approximately \$[•], plus out-of-pocket expenses, which will be paid by the Company.